cs0320-f25/typescript-csv-jessiiishin/README.md

             - The CSV parser receives what delimiter it should split by and splits CSV file's data accordingly.
             - The CSV parser does not break when using a different delimiter.

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

+    My initial ideas were basically quotation rules (1), type inference and specification (2), handling bad inputs (3), and validation of data types (2).
+The LLM suggested a whole bunch of ideas (listed in step 2).
+The more detailed instructions I provided, the more suggestions it returned.
+Many of the suggestions were the same across the different sessions, and the clarifying questions were always the same but rephrased in different ways.

+    I resonated with the ones that I also came up with and the ones catching edge cases like handling line endings.
+I did not resonate with ones like multi-character delimiters or inferring types from the data without

 ### Design Choices